 Conclusion

-With the recent advancement in the sport and the popularity, bowling is being noticed again, so we should hope for the best and get ready for bowling to be featured in these big events.
+With the recent advancement in the sport and its popularity, bowling is being noticed again, so we should hope for the best and get ready for bowling to be featured in these big events.